Service rifle

-A service rifle (or standard-issue rifle) is a rifle a military issues to its regular infantry.
+A service rifle (or standard-issue rifle) is any rifle a military issues to its regular soldiers or infantry.
 In modern militaries, this is generally a versatile, rugged, and reliable assault rifle or battle rifle, suitable for use in nearly all environments and is effective in most combat situations.
-Almost all modern militaries are issued service pistols as sidearms to accompany their service rifles.
+Service rifles are solely designated and used as the primary weapon in almost all instances of warfare and training.
+Almost all modern militaries are also issued service pistols as sidearms to accompany their service rifles.
 The term can also be used to describe weapons issued by non-military forces, such as law enforcement or paramilitaries.

 If the issued weapon is not a rifle or carbine, but instead a different type of firearm intended to serve in a specialized role such as a combat shotgun, submachine gun, or light machine gun, it is called a service firearm or service weapon.